Choose the Best Printing Method For Your Book.

 - There is not as wide a range of papers, sizes, and binding options.

 Offset printing is a printing process where ink transfers from a plate on to a rubber blanket and then on to paper while the paper feeds through a press.
 Typically with offset book printing, many pages are printed on one large sheet (a parent sheet) and then folded, trimmed, and bound into a book (a signature).
 Most of the books you see in bookstores were made using offset printing.
 Mainly because of the low unit book prices when running larger quantities.

 Characteristics of offset printing:

-- Requires more time to produce
+- Offset requires more time to produce.

-- Your proof may not resemble the final printed book
+- Your proof may not resemble the final printed book.

 Quantity is a top-determining factor to choose one process over the other.
-Because it is difficult for first time authors and publishers to know how many books to print, many choose printing-on-demand over traditional offset printing.
-Since printing-on-demand is basically a high-end copier that uses toner instead of plates, the setup and initial investment for printing a book is minimal.
-You can order as few as you need and the book price stays the same excluding shipping and handling.
-Since you do not have to spend a lot of money up front, you are less exposed to the risk of over ordering and there is no need to have space to store an inventory of books.
+Because it is difficult for first-time authors and publishers to know how many books to print, many choose printing-on-demand over traditional offset printing.
+Since printing-on-demand is similar to a high-end copier and uses toner instead of plates, the setup and initial investment for printing a book are minimal.
+You can order as few as you need, and the book price stays the same, excluding shipping and handling.
+Since you do not have to spend a lot of money upfront, you are less exposed to the risk of over-ordering, and there is no need to have space to store an inventory of books.

 However, if you know you will need to print a large number of books from the get-go, you can see considerable savings going the traditional offset printing route.
 Once you run enough books to pay for plates, set up and clean up, the per-book price drops as you print more books, because these one-time costs are shared among a larger quantity of books.
 So with offset printing, the more you print, the lower the price per book.
 That is why big publishers can price their books so low.